What is the Bible?

 By this blog post, I hope that you can see the Bible in a truly refreshing way.
 Not only that, I hope to stir up conversation between us.
 I’ve been helped in numerous ways by the Bible.
 It has corrected me and guided me.
 It is not an outdated book of rules.
 It is pure, bright, true revelation.
 Because of this, I can’t help but share it.

 As members of Christ, we are to love the Bible.
 We are to cherish it, obey it, live it.
-But how is this possible without actually reading it for yourself?
+But how is this possible without actually reading it?
 It is time to stop playing American Christianity, and start living Biblical Christianity.
-The way I see it, it all starts with how one views the Bible.
+And it all starts with how one views the Bible.

 Biblical text is authoritative.
 It is sufficient.
 Christians who want to produce fruit that remains, in the power of the Holy Spirit, must affirm their belief and commitment to the Bible as the inerrant Word of God.
 We must submit to its revelation, because it is God’s revelation.